jesserobbins/ji-renamer/README.md

 - **Safety controls** – Use `--dry-run` to preview results, enforce size or extension allowlists/denylists, and print a summary report of every decision.
 - **Traceable logging** – Every run emits a JSONL audit log (to the target directory by default) so you can review or roll back renames later.
 - **Subject organization** – Group files into startup- or project-specific folders, feed existing folder names back into prompts to keep naming consistent, and optionally quarantine uncertain matches in an `Unknown` folder.
+- **Vision mode** – Render PDF pages to images and attach them to prompts so multimodal models can reason over decks, scans, and other visual-heavy files without waiting for OCR.

 ## Installation
 ### Prerequisites